ArminZ/ANR_Scoring_And_Visualisation/README.md

 # ANR Scoring And Visualisation
 #### What is this?
+Air Navigation Race (ANR) is an official competition discipline in General Aviation.
+For more details please refer to the FAI pages on http://www.fai.org/gac-our-sport/air-navigation-race
 The ANR scoring and visualisation software presented below is an application used in Air Navigation Race (ANR) competitions.
-Air Navigation Race (ANR) is an official competition discipline in General Aviation.
-For more details please refer to http://www.fai.org/gac-our-sport/air-navigation-race .
-In brief,this software is used to create & manage ANR competitions and competition tasks, and to evaluate the results based on logger data collected during the competition flights.
+In brief,this software is used to create & manage ANR competitions and competition tasks, and -maps and to evaluate the results based on logger data collected during the competition flights.

 ---
+#### Tech
+The actual application is a Windows forms (stand-alone) application based on c# (.NET framework 4.5, & Entity framework) using a local SQL database.

+---
 #### History
 Based on the specifications of Heini Schawalder and Maurice Ducret, the development for the ANR scoring and visualisation software was initiated during 2009-2010 at the Commercial and Industrial Training college, Berne, Switzerland (GIBBS), under the technical lead of **Luc Baumann/SharpSoft**.
 Luc has been maintaining the application since its beginnings in 2009.
-The application is a Windows forms (stand-alone) application based on c# (.NET framework 4.5, & Entity framework) using a local SQL database.
-The code in this repository is based on Luc's original code (cloned from https://github.com/helios57/anrl )
+Old code can be found from the google code archive https://code.google.com/archive/p/anrl/downloads.
+At this time the application was basically a client-server application with a centralized database server.
+There has been some development later (2015), developed probably from the 2013 version of the Anrl.zip (workaround-local-app) of above google code.
+Luc has stored the 2015 development code in a dedicated GitHub repository ( https://github.com/helios57/anrl ) My starting point for the code upgrade was a clone of Luc's Github repository.

 ---
 #### What's new here (version 1.0.13.0)?